 The dental implants procedure begins with an in-depth examination by Dr. Coffey.
 He will assess the jaw, using x-rays to determine whether you have adequate bone mass to support implants and where the implants should be placed.
 If you have put off replacing a tooth, and have lost bone mass as a result, a bone graft may be necessary to accommodate an implant.
 Next, Dr. Coffey will refer you to a trusted oral surgeon, who will place the implants according to Dr. Coffey’s assessment of your jaw.
 This requires at least two surgeries.

 During your first surgery, the threaded implants are placed in the jaw, and the gums are stitched closed over the implants for the next three to six months.
 During this time, the implant and jaw bone will become fused in a process called osseointegration.
 When this process is complete, your second surgery will involve the connection of abutments to the implants, which will serve as the connection point for your dentures, crowns, or bridge.
 Dr. Coffey will then create your custom restorations according to the exact dimensions of your implant and any surrounding teeth.

 The process of placing a dental implant requires patience and multiple surgeries, but this dental innovation pays off in dividends.
 The comfort, functionality, and confidence they provide can make a tremendous difference in your quality of life.
-To learn more about dental implants, contact our Orland Park office serving the greater Chicago land area.
+To learn more about your candidacy for dental implants, contact our Orland Park office serving the greater Chicago land area.